10 Tips to Find the Ultimate Deals on Your Wedding

 Venues and vendors often offer discounts for less popular time slots.
 You’ll get the same quality service for a lower price.

-Be Smart About the Venue
+3. Be Smart About the Venue

-Ask About Packages and Off-Peak Discounts
+4. Ask About Packages and Off-Peak Discounts

-Always ask vendors if they offer:
+When talking with vendors, always ask if they offer:

-Keep the Guest List Tight
+5. Keep the Guest List Tight

 One of the easiest ways to cut costs is to invite fewer people.
 Every guest adds to the price—more chairs, more meals, more favors.